Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: Introduction

 Despite their successes, existing tensor network models of holography remain largely ad hoc.
 While constructions such as the HaPPY code capture certain structural features of the AdS/CFT correspondence—like entanglement wedge reconstruction and boundary-bulk duality—they are not derived from any underlying theory of quantum gravity.
 Recent work has proposed to weaken the entanglement structure of known holographic codes in order to capture algebraic properties of the boundary theory in an inductive limit \cite{chemissany2025infinitetensornetworkscomplementary}, as the HaPPY code construction alone would be in violation of Lorentz symmetry.

 In this work, we address this gap by embedding tensor network models into the framework of loop quantum gravity (LQG).
 In LQG, quantum states of geometry are represented by spin network states -- tensor networks built from representations of a group $G$ and corresponding intertwiners.
+LQG thereby yields a direct derivation of quantum gravitational models with tensor network structure.
 The group $G$ depends on spacetime dimension and metric signature considered.
-In the case of gravity in $3+1$ dimensions, as well as in $3d$ Euclidean gravity relevant to the present work, the group $G$ is given by SU(2).
+In the case of gravity in 3+1 dimensions, as well as in 3d Euclidean gravity relevant to the present work, the group $G$ is given by SU(2).
 In these cases, the spin networks naturally implement a local SU(2) Gauss constraint associated with the gauge symmetry of a Palatini-type formulation of general relativity, ultimately coming from Lorentz invariance \cite{Rovelli_1995b,Thiemann:2007pyv}.
+We show that a consistent formulation with LQG is not directly compatible with the original proposal of perfect tensors in \cite{swingle2012constructingholographicspacetimesusing} and \cite{Pastawski_2015}, but brings us to so-called hyperinvariant tensor networks, which is a weaker isometric structure.
 Before diving into the detailed analysis, we introduce the most important concepts for hyperinvariant tensor networks (Section \ref{sec:HTN}) and loop quantum gravity (Section \ref{sec:lqg}).

-Previous works have shown strong limitations for non-trivial area operators emerging from stabilizer codes \cite{Cao2024} and holographic codes in the presence of symmetry.
+In holographic tensor-network constructions, isometric encoding maps are closely tied to states whose boundary subsystems exhibit (approximately) maximally mixed reduced density matrices.
+Previous works have shown strong limitations for the compatibility of isometric tensors (or equivalently quantum states with maximally mixed marginals, cf. section \ref{sec:HTN}) that are also gauge covariant with respect to a continuous symmetry group.
+In \cite{Cao2024}, it was shown that stabilizer states can only probe a degenerate section of the area operator.
 No-go theorems for Werner states \cite{bernards2024multiparticle, Bernards_PHD}, SU(2) intertwiners with valence four \cite{Li_2017} or local dimension two \cite{Mansuroglu_2023} can be understood in a more general context of a no-go result for covariant codes \cite{Hayden_2021} and from lower bounds for the infidelity of recovery \cite{Faist_2020}.
 In Section \ref{sec:nogo}, we provide an alternative proof for a no-go theorem, stating that SU(2) intertwiners cannot describe $n$-party quantum states whose two-body marginals $\rho_{1k}$ are maximally mixed for all $k = 2, ..., n$.
 This also excludes holographic codes with bulk degrees of freedom.

 There are, however, examples where all but one of the marginals $\rho_{1k}$ are maximally mixed (see Section \ref{sec:examples}).
 As instances of so-called hyperinvariant tensor networks \cite{evenbly2017hyperinvariant}, which have been studied as weaker structures for holographic codes \cite{Steinberg_2023, steinberg2024far}, we study their embedding into a spin network structure.
 We demonstrate that certain aspects of AdS/CFT are realized within quantum states of the gravitational field in LQG, thus providing a first-principles foundation for previously proposed models such as those in Refs.~\cite{Pastawski_2015, evenbly2017hyperinvariant, Steinberg_2023}.